 We need your voice to be heard and for you to share your concerns.
 It can be short and to the point.
 We have some form letters to get you started or see the key points below:

-- Write a letter to McDonalds – download form letter to get you started.
-Paste your comments directly to the McDonalds Contact Us page.
+- Write a letter to the Planning and Environment team Wollongong Council: – download form letter here to get you started

-- Spread the word – talk to your friends, family, neighbours and colleagues about the issues!
+- Spread the word – get your friends, family, neighbours and colleagues to do the same!

 Current robust national and international research demonstrates that increased exposure to fast food outlets, or even having a fast food outlet nearby, negatively impacts a family’s dietary habits.